Co-Space

 Research Question

-How do spatial configurations—such as interpersonal distances, as a result of changing between physical and digital environments —mediate non-verbal interaction dynamics and collaborative behaviours between users?
+How do spatial configurations, such as interpersonal distances, resulting from shifts between physical and digital environments, mediate non-verbal interaction dynamics and collaborative behaviours between users?

 Project Aim